pypa/packaging.python.org/source/projects.rst

 `Docs <https://docs.python.org/3/library/venv.html>`__ |
 `Issues <http://bugs.python.org>`__

-A standard package that comes with the Python Standard Library (starting with Python 3.3) that includes the ``pyvenv`` tool for creating :term:`Virtual Environments <Virtual Environment>`.
+A package in the Python Standard Library (starting with Python 3.3) that includes the ``pyvenv`` tool for creating :term:`Virtual Environments <Virtual Environment>`.
 For more information, see the tutorial section on :ref:`Creating and using Virtual Environments`.

 ----